top of page

 SCENE 2

-Table covered in fine dining apparatus
+The table is covered in fine dining apparatus

 M: Please sit - my daughters will bring great platters of our unique cuisine, influenced by the Cosmopolitan environment we have here in Athens